dresdner353/energyutils/BATTERY_SIM.md

 ## Notes
 * There is no DC-DC loss factor considered here for now.
 So a kWh stolen from export is assumed to get into the simulated battery as a kwH.
 In reality there will need to be a loss factor added here.
+* No grid shift support yet but this will be needed to properly represent an optimised battery scenario.
 * For each hour:
   - The first step performed is to steal availble export if the simulated battery has capacity to take a charge.
   - Then the import for the same hour is checked and offset from existing battery storage.